camunda/camunda-docs/howtos/technical-writing-styleguide.md

 - Zeebe
 - Operate
 - Tasklist
+- Optimize
+- IAM

 Operate and Tasklist may need to be qualified outside of Camunda Cloud context.

 Modelers must be qualified so as not to be confused.

+**NOTE: An alternative way to use Camunda Cloud is to host it yourself.
+This is called Camunda Cloud Self-Managed.**

 ### Camunda Platform: